tencentyun/intlcloud-documents/doc_new/1024_信鸽推送_TPNS/intl_en/常见问题_intl_en.md

 Answer: Use [[intent](https://intl.cloud.tencent.com/document/product/1024/30720)] to redirect for integrated manufacturer channels

-**Question: Why can only one push notification be displayed on a device that had integrated the Xiaomi Channel.**
+**Question: Why can only one push notification be displayed on a device with integrated Xiaomi Channel?**

 Answer: The official Xiaomi user guide states: By default, only one push notification is displayed in the notification bar To display multiple notifications in the notification bar, each notification must be assigned a different notify\_id (for notification bar messages with the same notify\_id, only the newest message will be displayed in the notification bar).

-**Question: After pushing a notification, why is there no record of it in the Detailed History?**
+**Question: Why is there no detailed history record for push notification?**

 Answer: TPNS management platform&#39;s Detailed Histroy displays: single device push, push all, tag push, and the website&#39;s package push.
 The push records of account list push and device group push by API is not displayed in the management platform.